Striveworks/valor/docs/getting_started.md

 # Getting Started

 Velour is a centralized evaluation store which makes it easy to measure, explore, and rank model performance.
-For an overview of what Velour is and why it's important, please see [our user guide](user_guide.md).
+For an overview of what Velour is and why it's important, [please our overview here](index.md).

 On this page, we'll describe how to get up and running with Velour.